jackyzha0/go-auth-w-mongo/README.md

 This repository was created as an exercise in Go development.
 This serves as a barebones boilerplate for a webapp that requires authentication via a database.

 ### Setup
-You can build the binary by running `go build` and run it via `./go-auth-w-mongo` Run the sanity check tests by doing `go test`
+You can build the binary by running `go build` and run it via `./go-auth-w-mongo`

 Please make sure you have a local MongoDB instance running before attempting to run anything here!
 A simple auth flow may look something like this